xmrsale/XMR-Sale/docs/HTTPS.md

 ## Using a Subdomain with nginx & certbot (HTTPS)
 Embedded iframes are easy if your site only uses HTTP.
-But if your site uses HTTPS, then you can likely see your donation button at `http://YOUR_SERVER_IP:8000/` but not in the embeded iframe.
+But if your site uses HTTPS, then you can likely see your donation button at `http://YOUR_SERVER_IP:8000/` but not in the embeded iframe due to HTTPS security policies.
 It is best that we create a new subdomain like `xmrsale.yoursite.com` from which we can serve payments.
 If you use nginx, you can create a new file `/etc/nginx/sites-enabled/xmrsale`:
 ```
 server {
     listen 80;